Dubai: Student killed in rollover accident was just 7

 The special occasion is marked every year on August 28

 The student killed in an accident on Hatta-Lahbab road on Tuesday was just 7 years old, his uncle has told Khaleej Times.
-The Grade 2 student at a Dubai school was one of 12 passengers crammed into the vehicle, which swerved and crashed into an iron barrier and overturned.
+Mohammed Ahnaf, a Grade 2 student at a Dubai-based Indian school was one of 12 passengers crammed into the vehicle, which swerved and crashed into an iron barrier and overturned.

-His uncle described him as sweet and caring and said the family was still unclear on how the accident occurred.
+His uncle described him as sweet and caring and said that the boy “was always smiling.”

 “We are still not sure what happened,” said Bangladeshi national Tawheed.
 “The vehicle was a rented car and the children were being brought home from school.
 We were told the driver is in jail.”